Prior infection, vaccines provide best protection from COVID

 The study examined infections in New York and California last summer and fall and found people who were both vaccinated and had survived a prior bout of COVID-19 had the most protection.

-But unvaccinated people with a prior infection were a close second.
-By fall, when the more contagious delta variant had taken over but boosters weren’t yet widespread, those people had lower diagnoses than vaccinated people who had no past infection.
+But unvaccinated people with a past infection were a close second.
+By fall, when the more contagious delta variant had taken over but boosters weren’t yet widespread, that group had a lower case rate than vaccinated people who had no past infection.

 The Centers for Disease Control and Prevention, which released the study Wednesday, noted several caveats to the research.
 And some outside experts were cautious of the findings and wary of how they might be interpreted.